-Frosted window film is a thin translucent material which is applied directly to your windows or doors, on smooth non-textured glass, on wooden, metal, aluminum or UPVC framed windows.
-Once applied, frosted vinyl film gives your windows the appearance of frosted glass, making it opaque and ideal for day and night privacy.
-Window frosting can also be used to obscure an unsightly view, or to enhance security by hiding your valuable items from prying eyes.
+At Purlfrost, our frosted window film is second-to-none; it’s in our name.
+Our window frosting is made from a thin translucent material which is applied directly to your windows or doors, on smooth non-textured glass, on wooden, metal, aluminum or UPVC framed windows.
+Once applied, frosted glass vinyl gives your windows the appearance of frosted glass, making it opaque and ideal for day and night privacy.
+Our frosted privacy window film can also be used to obscure an unsightly view, or to enhance security by hiding your valuable items from prying eyes.

-It is now widely used as a modern, practical and stylish alternative to nets and blinds, by applying the film to the bottom half of a bay window for example.
+It is now widely used as a modern, practical and stylish alternative to nets and blinds, by applying the stick on window frosting to the bottom half of a bay window for example.
 Glass frost film is multi directional so will look the same whether applied horizontally or vertically.

-Glass frosting film is also suitable for kitchens, bathrooms, toilets and shower rooms as it is resistant to condensation.
+Our frosted window film is also suitable for kitchens, bathrooms, toilets and shower rooms as it is resistant to condensation.
 For extra peace of mind and if you are concerned that people can see through a frosted bathroom window, we have a denser frost for that purpose.
-Frosted film is also a much better option than frosted glass spray as it will give a long lasting sandblast finish, with no mess.
+Adhesive window frosting is also a much better option than frosted glass spray as it will give a long lasting sandblast finish, with no mess.

 Our white frost is denser and more opaque, making it ideal for bathrooms, shower rooms and toilets.

 Opal frost is 1.5m wide making it ideal for glass partitions and large panes of glass.